 Lisa D. Marceau

-Ms. Lisa Marceau is the Executive Director of the New England Research Institutes (NERI) and has over 25 years of hands-on experience in public health research, study design and implementation, product development, and innovative research methods, qualitative evaluation, and dissemination of research results.
-She has led numerous research studies including several NIH and Small Business Innovative Research (SBIR) grants.
+Ms. Lisa Marceau, MPH, PMP is Staff Vice President of Digital Research Solutions with HealthCore where she also serves as Director of Marketing and Communications.
+Ms. Marceau has over 25 years of hands-on experience in prospective public health research, study design and implementation, product development, innovative research methods, qualitative evaluation, and dissemination of research results.
+She has led numerous research studies including several NIH and Small Business Innovative Research (SBIR) grants, with experience across a range of clinical and behavioral health conditions.
 Her work has resulted in a number of peer reviewed publications and major industry awards including the CINE, Telly, Videographer, and Gene Screen.

 Jay is founder and Chief Navigator at Astrolabe Partners, a consultancy that helps companies develop and market new products, enter new markets, and transform product and service concepts into successful businesses.
 Prior to Astrolabe Partners, he co-founded two tech startups and was on the senior management team of several others.
 With an MBA from Dartmouth College and a BA in Economics from Tufts University, Jay is active as an advisor and mentor to a wide range of startups and entrepreneurship programs.
 He currently advises the EDI Institute on strategy and business development.